-I understand, I think on Friday, one of the things that the U.S. (inaudible) discussing with Pakistani officials the extent to which (inaudible).
+QUESTION: I understand, I think on Friday, one of the things that the U.S. (inaudible) discussing with Pakistani officials the extent to which (inaudible).
 Do you ever sense that (inaudible)?

-Is there any way that – do you believe that the Pakistan nuclear arms are safe?
+QUESTION: Is there any way that – do you believe that the Pakistan nuclear arms are safe?
 (Inaudible) bring up the issue (inaudible) talking about proliferation and (inaudible).
 Do you have some thing you want to talk about in regards to proliferation?

 So now that we see that the Pakistani military recognizes the threat posed, we want them also to imagine what that threat would be with a nuclear weaponized terrorist group in their midst.
 So it’s not just about what might happen in our country or in Europe.
 It’s what could happen in Pakistan and what the impact of that would be on their development, on their growth, on everything that they are working on.